Enet/demo-es2015/README.md

 **[gobem-proc-filter](https://github.com/Enet/gobem-proc-filter)** - is a processor to filter all unexisting or empty files.
 It has no options.

 **[gobem-proc-stylus](https://github.com/Enet/gobem-proc-stylus)** - is a processor to compile Stylus to CSS.
 It gets an object of options.
-Redis options, common styles and `no-nib` flag are supported.
+Redis options, common styles and `noNib` flag are supported.

 **[gobem-proc-sqwish](https://github.com/Enet/gobem-proc-sqwish)** - is a processor to minify CSS files.
-It get an object of options.
+It gets an object of options.
 Redis options and `ignoreErrors` flag are supported.

 **[gobem-proc-prettydiff](https://github.com/Enet/gobem-proc-prettydiff)** - is a processor to minify both CSS and JavaScript files.
 It has one interesting feature: you can add the line `/* prevent prettydiff */` in any place of a file to prevent the processing by prettydiff.
 Redis options and `ignoreErrors` flag are supported.